zfrnaa/tvetuthm-project/README.md

 Contributions are welcome!
 Please follow these guidelines:

 1. Fork the repository
-2. Create a feature branch (\`git checkout -b feature/AmazingFeature\`)
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
 3. **Never commit sensitive data** - Double-check before committing
-4. Commit your changes (\`git commit -m 'Add some AmazingFeature'\`)
+4. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-5. Push to the branch (\`git push origin feature/AmazingFeature\`)
+5. Push to the branch (`git push origin feature/AmazingFeature`)
 6. Open a Pull Request

 ## 📄 License

-This project is part of UTHM's educational technology initiative.
+This project is part of UTHM's educational initiative.

 ## 👥 Support

-For support and inquiries, please contact the UTHM TVET Assessment team.
+For support and inquiries, please contact the me @zfrnaa.

 ---